Archive for the 'film' Category

 As a side note, a few years ago I read about some hipster gal who planned to do a sterilized adaption of Dostoevsky’s Crime and Punishment that was purged of any reference to religion.
 That would be like trying to retell Upton Sinclair’s novel The Jungle without the meatpacking industry.
 Dostoevsky should give that girl a good hard slap in the afterlife for that kind of attempted butchery.

 Anyway, sometimes a sense of faith is implied in Ford’s films, but in films like The Informer, 3 Godfathers, and How Green Was My Valley, it is front and center.
-And partner, you’d have to be sleeping by the campfire to miss the religious metaphors in the Informer.
+And partner, you’d have to be sleeping by the campfire to miss the religious metaphors in The Informer.
 The main character’s existence is a murky one until his religious experience in a church, a scene that is designed to bring to mind Christ’s lament on the cross, “Father forgive them for they know not what they do.”

 The Informer – 1935